 New York has a 9-gigawatt offshore wind target for 2035, and most of that power will flow to Long Island and New York City, two massive load centers with limited options for large-scale renewables generation.

 Thursday's announcement will further intensify the competition between East Coast states for jobs and supply chain investment in offshore wind, expected to be one of the fastest growing renewables markets in the U.S. and globally in the coming decade.

-Cuomo confirmed New York will marshall nearly $300 million building and upgrading port facilities across a variety of sites, including Long Island, Brooklyn, Staten Island and the region south of Albany along the Hudson River.
+Cuomo confirmed New York will marshall up to $200 million* of public money building and upgrading port facilities across a variety of sites, including Long Island, Brooklyn, Staten Island and the region south of Albany along the Hudson River.
 The port upgrades will begin next year, likely backed by a combination of public and private funds.

 Equinor said it will take advantage of infrastructure and supply-chain opportunities at the Port of Coeymans, along the Hudson River in New York's Capital Region, as well as in South Brooklyn.

 "Supply chain localization announcements continue to focus on foundation fabrication, which is the most obvious choice for domestic siting despite recent talk of blade and even possible nacelle fabrication in the US," WoodMac's Logan said.

 "When the details of the developer's bids become public, we will learn much more about the commitments Ørsted and Equinor have made to New York," said Stephanie McClellan, a director at the Renewables Consulting Group and the author of a recent report on the U.S. offshore wind supply chain.

 "But New York state's market size, large projects out of the gate, and investing in workers and facilities all point to [it] becoming the real epicenter of East Coast offshore wind," McClellan told GTM.

 *Correction: The story originally said New York would spend $300 million of public money.
 The correct figure is $200 million.